Lowest Mortgage Rate in Canada. Starting from 2.49%

 Nope, not budging.

 Everybody in mortgage land gets excited when interest rates drop.
-And calls their expert True North broker to see how much their rate is falling.
+They then call their expert True North broker to see how much their rate is falling.

 Variable-rate mortgage and HELOC holders get the good news — that their rate, which is directly affected by Bank of Canada and bank prime rate cuts, will be lowered.